nklabs/libnklabs/doc/nki2c.md

 __addr__ is the 7-bit I2C device address.

-__ofst__ is the regsiter address: 8-bits for the functions with put/get in their names or 16-bits for the functions put2/get2 in their names.
+__ofst__ is the regsiter address: 8-bits for the functions with put/get in their names or 16-bits for the functions with put2/get2 in their names.

 __data__ has the data to write to the regsiter or an address where data read from the register should be returned.